-The condition causing vaginal itching is corrected or treated when possible.
+The condition causing genital itching is corrected or treated when possible.
 General measures can help relieve symptoms.

 Changing underwear and bathing or showering once a day help keep the vagina and genital area clean and less likely to become irritated.
 More frequent bathing or showering may cause excessive dryness, which can increase itching.
 Using a cornstarch-based unscented body powder can help keep the genital area dry.
 Women should not use talc-based powders.
 Washing the area with plain warm water is recommended.
-But if soap must be used, a nonallergenic soap should be used.
+But if soap is needed, a nonallergenic soap should be used.
 Other products (such as creams, feminine hygiene sprays, or douches) should not be applied to the vaginal area.
 These general measures may minimize exposure to irritants that cause itching.